Lift (force): Mutual interaction of pressure differences and changes in flow velocity

 Pressure field around an airfoil.
 The lines are isobars of equal pressure along their length.
 The arrows show the pressure differential from high (red) to low (blue) and hence also the net force which causes the air to accelerate in that direction.

 The non-uniform pressure exerts forces on the air in the direction from higher pressure to lower pressure.
 The direction of the force is different at different locations around the airfoil, as indicated by the block arrows in the pressure field around an airfoil figure.
 Air above the airfoil is pushed toward the center of the low-pressure region, and air below the airfoil is pushed outward from the center of the high-pressure region.

 According to Newton's second law, a force causes air to accelerate in the direction of the force.
 Thus the vertical arrows in the accompanying pressure field diagram indicate that air above and below the airfoil is accelerated, or turned downward, and that the non-uniform pressure is thus the cause of the downward deflection of the flow visible in the flow animation.
 To produce this downward turning, the airfoil must have a positive angle of attack or have sufficient positive camber.
-Note that the downward turning of the flow over the upper surface is the result of the air being pushed downward by higher pressure above it than below it.
+The downward turning of the flow over the upper surface is the result of the air being pushed downward by the air above, which has higher pressure than the air below.
 Some explanations that refer to the "Coandă effect" suggest that viscosity plays a key role in the downward turning, but this is false. (see above under "Controversy regarding the Coandă effect").

 The arrows ahead of the airfoil indicate that the flow ahead of the airfoil is deflected upward, and the arrows behind the airfoil indicate that the flow behind is deflected upward again, after being deflected downward over the airfoil.
 These deflections are also visible in the flow animation.